-How to establish you have a VA disability for your hearing loss claim.
+How to establish you have a VA hearing loss disability claim.

-38 C.F.R. §3.385 defines the three ways to prove that you have a VA hearing loss disability.
-You can find the full text of 38 CFR 3.385 here.
+38 C.F.R. §3.385 defines the three ways to prove that you have a VA hearing loss disability:

 Method #1: Auditory thresholds at 40 decibels or greater.

 For impaired hearing will be considered to be a disability by the VA, the auditory threshold in any of the frequencies 500, 1000, 2000, 3000, 4000 Hertz must be 40 decibels or greater.
-High frequencies are the higher numbers, low frequencies are the lower numbers.
+The higher numbers are high frequencies and the lower numbers are low frequencies.

 Where does the auditory threshold come from?